SethiR/Programming/website/java/core_java.md

 ```

 Package can serve as an access boundary.
 No access modifier is by default a package private.
 Others are public, private and protected.

+__Jar Files__

+You can distribute your entire package or library of code using single jar file which maintains the folder structure in that file.
+In addition to that it can also contains a manifest file which provides information about that Jar file.
+Its usually in named value format.
+You can find more information about it [here](https://docs.oracle.com/javase/7/docs/technotes/guides/jar/jar.html#Manifest_Specification)